tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 This ADR is meant to address the current usage of the registry by EdgeX services, and in particular whether the EdgeX services are using the registry to determine the location of peer services vs. using static per-service configuration.
-The reason this is being investigated is that there's been a proposal that EdgeX do away with the registry functionality, as the current implementation is not considered _secure_, due to the current configuration of Consul as used by the latest version of EdgeX
+The reason this is being investigated is that there has been a proposal that EdgeX do away with the registry functionality, as the current implementation is not considered _secure_, due to the current configuration of Consul as used by the latest version of EdgeX
 (Hanoi/1.3.0).